Can teachers come for a pre-visit before the day of our workshop?

 Do we get access to the Globe stage?

-As we are a working theatre, it is not possible for pupils to go on the stage during the summer theatre season (April – October).
+As we are a working theatre, it is not possible for pupils to go on the stage during the summer theatre season.
 There may be, however, the opportunity for pupils to see some of our actors rehearsing on stage during the tour.
 During the winter we will endeavour to give pupils the chance to access the stage, but this is not a guaranteed part of your visit.

 Do we get access backstage?

-It is not possible for pupils to see backstage during the summer theatre season (April – October).
 During the winter we try to give pupils the chance to see the Tiring House, but this is not always possible and is not a guaranteed part of your visit.
+Unfortunately this is not available during the summer theatre season.

 What happens in the workshops?

-All of our workshops can be tailored to cater for a range of Special Educational Needs.
-Please let us know the needs of your group at least 2 weeks in advance of the date of the booking.
+The Globe wishes to be open and accessible to all and all of our workshops can be tailored to cater for a range of Special Educational Needs.
+In order to achieve this, we ask that you provide us with detailed information about your party’s requirements as soon as is possible.
+This should include information on how support is currently offered in your classrooms.
+This will enable our practitioners to work with the adaptations that your school has already put in place.
 We also recommend for groups with high numbers of pupils with Special Educational Needs that there be 20 pupils per group rather than 30.

 Are the workshops accessible for people with physical disabilities?